The Small Firm for Big Cases

 Medical malpractice is when a doctor or other medical professional acts in a way that is below the appropriate standard of care and causes injury to a patient.
 Doctors and other medical professionals must complete years of training to learn how to treat different illnesses and diseases without causing harm.
 Their training does not end at graduation.
 They must meet continuing education requirements to keep their license and continue treating patients.

 Medical professionals are not expected to have the skill to recognize and cure all conditions and diseases, but they are expected to know and follow standard protocols to avoid causing harm to their patients.
-These include, when necessary, ordering diagnostic testing and referrals to other medical professionals with the relevant skills and experience necessary to treat a patient.
+These protocols include, when necessary, ordering diagnostic testing and referrals to other medical professionals with the relevant skills and experience necessary to treat a patient.
 When medical professionals do not follow standard procedures and cause injury to their patients, their actions may constitute medical malpractice.

 Why Clients Trust Youman & Caputo

-• Our attorneys have over 50 years of combined legal experience.
+• Our attorneys have over 100 years of combined legal experience.
 We know exactly how to negotiate and litigate medical malpractice lawsuits in Philadelphia and throughout Pennsylvania for optimal results.

 • You will receive personalized attention and frequent updates about your case from your attorney – not a paralegal or assistant.
 You will never be left in the dark about how your medical malpractice case is progressing.